Jerdah/ImageCraft/README.md

 ## **Deployment**

-The deployment of the model can be done using the REST API provided by Flask.
+The model can be deployed using the REST API provided by Flask.
 Additionally, the model can be containerized using Docker for reproducibility and easy deployment on cloud platforms.

 ### **Run API**:
 ```bash